Weyl formulae for some singular metrics with application to acoustic modes in gas giants: Mathematical model and main results

-\begin{remark}\ \begin{itemize} \item When $M=\R/2\pi \Z $ and $X$ is diffeomorphic to the hemisphere, endowed with the so-called Grushin metric, the authors of \cite{Boscain} derived the Weyl law using an explicit computation of the spectrum.
-We recover their result as a particular case with $n=1$ and $\beta = \beta_c = 2$. \item To prove Theorem~\ref{theo:A}, we make use of heat kernels.
-Alternatively, it is possible to use Dirichlet-Neumann bracketing.
-Both methods allow to treat conormal jump singularities of the metric $\bar g$ inside $X$ that model layering in the gas planet. \end{itemize} \end{remark}
+\begin{remark} When $M=\R/2\pi \Z $ and $X$ is diffeomorphic to the hemisphere, endowed with the so-called Grushin metric, the authors of \cite{Boscain} derived the Weyl law using an explicit computation of the spectrum.
+We recover their result as a particular case with $n=1$ and $\beta = \beta_c = 2$. \end{remark}